schae234/CV/README.md

 - [Figshare Ambassador](https://figshare.com/ambassadors)

 ## Current Funding
-- 2018 : $7,445 - XSEDE (TG-MCB180114) - Cloud based containers and workflows for genomic tools in the horse.
+- 2018 (PI): $7,445 - XSEDE (TG-MCB180114) - Cloud based containers and workflows for genomic tools in the horse.
+- 2017-Current (Co-PI): USDA NIFA (2017-67015-26296) - Tools to Link Phenotype to Genotype in the Horse.

 ## Past Funding
-- 2015-2018 : $150,000 - [USDA NIFA Postdoctoral Fellowship](https://portal.nifa.usda.gov/web/crisprojectpages/1008816-discovering-causal-variants-for-complex-disease-using-functional-networks-in-the-horse.html) - Discovering causal variants for complex disease using functional networks in the horse (Principle Investigator)
+- 2015-2018 (PI) : $150,000 - [USDA NIFA Postdoctoral Fellowship](https://portal.nifa.usda.gov/web/crisprojectpages/1008816-discovering-causal-variants-for-complex-disease-using-functional-networks-in-the-horse.html) - Discovering causal variants for complex disease using functional networks in the horse

 ## Research Interests
 One of the consequences of next generation DNA sequencing technology has been